fyuecesena/CVD_risk_Brazil/README.md

 “calculator_WHO_CVD_risk_Brazil_POR.xlsx”: a Microsoft Excel file for the same calculator described above in Portuguese.

-“WHO_CVD_risk_Brazil.R”: R code to create new variables in a dataset for 10-year CVD risk and the corresponding sex- and age-specific percentile as described above.
-These new variables are created after setting variables for sex, age, systolic blood pressure, plasma total cholesterol level, presence of diabetes mellitus, and smoking status.
+“CVD_risk_Brazil.R”: R code to create new variables in a dataset for laboratory- and non-laboratory-based 10-year WHO CVD risk scores and the corresponding sex- and age-specific percentiles.
+These new variables are created after setting variables for sex, age, systolic blood pressure, plasma total cholesterol level, body mass index, presence of diabetes mellitus, and smoking status.